-These Easy Homemade Blueberry Muffins are perfect for breakfast or a snack.
+These Easy Gluten Free Blueberry Muffins with Yogurt are perfect for breakfast or a snack.
 They are made with oil and yogurt so they are super moist and they are packed full of fresh tasty blueberries.

 - They are packed full of blueberries so you are guaranteed sweet fruity blueberry flavor in every bite!

 - The batter is a nice thick consistency so the blueberries are distributed throughout the muffin and don't sink to the bottom.